finnito/Science/content/12phy/as91173/markdown/series-and-parallel-circuits.md

 - The current has only one path to flow around
 - The current is constant around the circuit
-- The voltage is shared between the components in the circuit
+- The voltage is shared between the components in the loop

 ---